hmfaysal/hmfaysal-omega-theme/_posts/2015-02-24-ECommonsStrategy.md

 [^TheGrid]: ["The Grid: Blueprint for a New Computing Infrastructure"](http://books.google.it/books?id=ONRQAAAAMAAJ), Morgan Kaufmann Publishers, 1999, Ian Foster, Carl Kesselman (Eds)
 [^TheGrid2]: ["The Grid 2: The Grid: Blueprint for a New Computing Infrastructure"](http://books.google.it/books?id=YdVQAAAAMAAJ), Elsevier series in grid computing, 2004, Foster, I. and Kesselman, C. (Eds)
 [^IntriguingSearches]: Boy, there's a lot to play with here, but that's probably best kept in a separate post.
+[^trendInFigshare]: This is a "live" integration of the trend.
+Since it will change over time, I've put a snapshot of the graph at the time of writing at http://dx.doi.org/10.6084/m9.figshare.1317292
+[^UCTeResearch]: See, for example the recently-constituted [e-Research Centre](http://www.eresearch.uct.ac.za/) at the [Unversity of Cape Town](http://www.uct.ac.za)
+[^eScienceCentres]: Good examples are the [Oxford e-Reseach Centre](http://www.oerc.ox.ac.uk/), the [Monash e-Research Centre](https://platforms.monash.edu/eresearch/) and the [Netherlands e-Science Centre](https://www.esciencecenter.nl/)
+[^EUorDST]: The EC FP7 and H2020 funding mechanisms have played this role well, and national funding from South Africa's DST for example could play such a role at a smaller scale.